Beyah96/Algorithms_And_Problem_Solving_Level_1_C_Plus_Plus/Problem43/README.md

+# Problem 43 : Seconds to Days, Hours, Minutes and Sendons

 ## Description
 This C++ program takes a user-defined number of seconds and converts it into a more readable format of days, hours, minutes, and seconds.
 The program prompts the user to enter a number of seconds and then